FORREST LITTLE GOLF CLUB

 2.2 The aim of the Club is to provide facilities for the playing and promotion of the game of golf and in so doing to recognise and accept the Royal and Ancient Rules of Golf and Amateur Status, subject to such local rules as the Council shall from time to time consider necessary to make, having regard to the nature of the course or otherwise.
 The aims of the Club shall also include the promotion and playing of such other games as the Club may from time to time decide.

 2.3 Forrest Little Golf Club is a voluntary sporting organisation.

 2.4 The Club shall comply with all the relevant requirements of the Registration of Clubs Act 1904-1999 and the Intoxication Liquor Acts 2000.

-2.5 Forrest Little Golf Club is fully committed to safeguard the well being of its members.
+2.5 Forrest Little Golf Club is fully committed to safeguard the of its members.
 Every individual in golf should, at all times, show respect and understanding for members rights, safety and welfare, and conduct themselves in a way that reflects the principles of the club and the guidelines contained in the Code of Ethics and Good Practices for Children in Sport.
 In working with young people in golf, our first priority is the welfare of the young people and we are committed to providing an environment that will allow participants to perform to the best of their ability, free from bullying and intimidation”.

 2.6 It is the policy of Forrest Little Golf Club to comply with the Safety, Health and Welfare at Work Act 2005; Safety and Health at Work (General Applications) Regulations 2007, (Amended SI 299: 2007) to ensure as far as is reasonably practical, the safety health and welfare of all employees, club members and visiting golfers”.